faraadi/nord-ui/site/src/assets/documents/introduction.md

 - Easy Customization
 - Javascript free

-since it's written entirely in css and no component depends on javascript. so it's easy to integrate it in any js application.
+since it's written entirely in css and no component depends on javascript it's easy to integrate it in any js application.

 Whether you're building a SPA, an universal app or a static site, you just have to import Nord UI bundle and start making your app.